ruby-shoryuken/shoryuken/README.md

 ### Fetch in batches

-To be more efficient (performance/cost), Shoryuken retrieves SQS messages in batches, the batch size is based on `ready_processors > 10 ?
-10 : ready_processors`, [SQS limits the batch by 10](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SQS/Queue.html#receive_message-instance_method).
+To be even more performance and cost efficient, Shoryuken fetches SQS messages in batches.

 ## Why another gem?